Brock Wagner, Founder/Brewer of Saint Arnold Brewing Company

 Brock Wagner has a long history with beer.
 In fact, it starts before he was born.
 His great-great-great grandfather came from Alsace in the mid-1800’s and opened Wagner’s Beer Hall in San Francisco (now the oldest existing bar in the city, renamed The Saloon.)

-Brock grew up in Cincinnati and Brussels, both big brewing towns, where he was exposed to many of the beer styles of the world.
+Wagner grew up in Cincinnati and Brussels, both big brewing towns, where he was exposed to many of the beer styles of the world.
 Then in college at Rice University, fate (and a friend) introduced him to home-brewing.
 This love of beer and brewing was what eventually led him to the inevitable: opening a microbrewery.
-Brock graduated from Rice University in 1987 with a BA in Economics.
+Wagner graduated from Rice University in 1987 with a BA in Economics.

 I understand that Saint Arnold is the oldest craft brewery in Texas and that you originally chose to locate in Houston because it was the largest city in the US without a microbrewery.
 Being the first to succeed at something is usually a tough thing to do.
 Why did you think that craft brewing would succeed in Texas and what made you think that Houston was the right place to start it?